 - be the primary carer of the child and have become the primary carer of the child on the day after the primary claimant ceased to provide such care, i.e. this must be a continuous block of care transitioning from one carer to another without any breaks (other than where the person is temporarily unable to be the primary carer (1.1.T.50) or where they have lost care for the child (1.1.L.30)), and

-A maximum of 18 weeks of PLP can be paid in total where a primary and a secondary claimant share the PLP.
+No more than 18 weeks (90 days) of PLP is payable overall in respect of a child, including where a primary and a secondary claimant share the PLP.

-There can be only one transfer of PLP from a primary to a secondary claimant but, as provided in the PPL Rules, in exceptional circumstances it is possible to transfer PLP from a secondary claimant to a tertiary claimant.
-The exceptional circumstances and eligibility criteria relating to tertiary claimants are provided in 220.127.116.11.
+For a PPL period, there can be only one transfer of PLP from a primary to a secondary claimant but, as provided in the PPL Rules, in exceptional circumstances it is possible to transfer PLP from a secondary claimant to a tertiary claimant.
+The exceptional circumstances and eligibility criteria relating to tertiary claimants are provided in 188.8.131.52.

 A primary claimant can provide permission for a secondary claimant to claim between one and 30 flexible PPL days.

 Act reference: PPLAct section 6-'has not previously satisfied the work and income tests', section 17D Permission to claim flexible PPL days for a child, section 31 When a person is eligible for PLP on a day other than a flexible PPL day for a child, section 31AA When a person is eligible for PLP on a flexible PPL day for a child, section 31A Newly arrived resident's waiting period, section 32 When a person satisfies the work test, section 37 When a person satisfies the income test, section 45 When a person satisfies the Australian residency test, section 47 When a person is the primary carer of a child, section 48 When a person returns to work, section 276 How this Act applies to claims made in exceptional circumstances